LLNL/hatchet-tutorial/notebooks/common/documentation/base-query-language-04.md

 ## Category 4: Basic Numeric Comparison Predicates (==, >, >=, <, <=)

 Category 4 expands on query conditions by exploring predicates that compare numerical metrics of performance data.
 An example of a numerical metric is "time".
-The Object-based Dialect of the Hatchet Query Language allows us to:
+The Hatchet **base Query Language** allows us to:

 1. Evaluate numeric metric comparison (e.g., greater than) in query node predicates
 2. Check for numeric metric equivalence in query node predicates